utah-cs4470-sp23/class/spec.md

 There are also auxiliary syntax classes for lvalues, arguments, and bindings.

-In the grammar below, semicolons represent newline characters and ellipses represent repetition with a separator.
+In the grammar below, semicolons represent newline tokens.

+Ellipses represent repetition with a separator.
 For example, `( <expr>
 , ... )`means any sequence of left parenthesis, expression, comma, expression, comma, and so on until a final expression, and then a right parenthesis.
 Repetition always allows zero repetitions.
 Each